ruby/gem_rbs_collection/docs/CONTRIBUTING.md

 Adding RBS files directory in your gem would be a better option.
 Write RBS files, put them in `sig` directory, and included the directory in the gem package.

+**If you are not the owner of the gem:**
+Please refer to the following steps to contribute to this project.

 ## Adding RBS of a gem

 Adding RBS files for a gem can be done with 4 steps.